Land Rover LR4 Interior

 - "Folding the adult-friendly third-row seat is a bit more complicated than in other seven-passenger SUVs, but once down, there's a spacious 42 cubic feet left behind.
 Folding both rear rows down yields a generous 90 cubic feet, while there is a typically small 10 cubic feet with all rows in place." -- Edmunds

 - "Both rear rows of seats fold flat to create a spacious load floor.
 The clamshell-style tailgate is the subject of debate: Some testers praise its versatility, while others say the bottom part sticks out too far, complicating loading and unloading.
 There are numerous useful bins and cubbies in the cabin." -- Consumer Guide (2013)

 Next Steps: Land Rover LR4

-- Find low financing rates for the Land Rover LR4
+- View the best prices for the 2015 Land Rover LR4

 - See Luxury Midsize SUVs rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals